Trina Chan MA, LMFT 119831 California

-After graduating with a Bachelor of Arts degree in English and Drama with Education Studies from the University of Cambridge, United Kingdom, I taught English and Drama to high school students and subsequently spent a year at The Lee Strasberg Theatre and Film Institute in Los Angeles.
+After graduating with a BA degree in English and Drama with Education Studies from the University of Cambridge, UK and prior to pursuing a career as a psychotherapist, I spent a year at The Lee Strasberg Theatre and Film Institute in Los Angeles.
 My training in Drama, Film and Theatre and in ‘the Method’ have provided ideas and techniques to develop exercises that are effective in relaxation and healing.

 Francine Duran M.A., MFTi 99916